Here are the most popular of the 65 posts I’ve made so far in 2018, starting from the earliest:

 “Dr. Gonzalez’s current research focus is to understand the mechanisms by which early experiences are transmitted across generations and how preventive interventions may affect this transmission.”

 This line of hypotheses requires detailed histories, and should uncover causes for many effects that researchers may otherwise shrug off as unexplainable individual differences.
-Its aims include the preconception through prenatal periods where the largest epigenetic effects on an individual are found.
+Its aims include the preconception through prenatal periods when both the largest and the largest number of epigenetic changes occur, and is when our susceptibility and sensitivity to our environment is greatest.
 There are fewer opportunities for effective “preventive interventions” in later life compared with these early periods.

 Unlike lab rats, women and men can reach some degree of honesty about our early lives’ experiential causes of ongoing adverse effects.
-The potential of experiential therapies to allow an individual to change their responses to these causes deserves as much investigation as do therapies that apply external “interventions.”
+Experiential therapies that allow humans to potentially change their responses to these causes deserve more investigation than do therapies that apply external “interventions.”

 https://www.sciencedirect.com/science/article/pii/S0272735817302647 “Biological alterations affecting risk of adult psychopathology following childhood trauma: A review of sex differences” (not freely available) Thanks to lead author Dr. Ashwini Tiwari for providing a copy.